sovagos/sovagos.github.io/1-research.md

 <div style="text-align: justify">  This paper studies the impact of the size of unemployment insurance (UI) benefit on labor market outcomes.
 To estimate the causal effect of the UI benefit on unemployment duration and re-employment job quality, I exploit the kink caused by the capped UI benefit policy rule.
 The fuzzy regression kink design estimates suggest that more generous UI increases the duration of receiving UI benefits and the time that unemployed workers need to find a new job.
 However, there is no evidence that the UI benefit improves re-employment wages or the number of working hours.
 I assess various aspects of the optimality of the Dutch UI system by calibrating the Baily-Chetty formula. </div>
 <br>
-<div style="text-align: justify"> Presentations: Workshop of the Centre for Research in Active Labour Market Policy Effects (CAFE), Denmark (2015); Annual Conference of the Hungarian Society of Economists, Budapest (2014); Tinbergen PhD Lunch Seminar, Amsterdam (2014); ACAM Work in Progress, Amsterdam (2014)  </div>
+<div style="text-align: justify"> Presentations: Workshop of the Centre for Research in Active Labour Market Policy Effects (CAFE), Denmark; Annual Conference of the Hungarian Society of Economists, Budapest; Tinbergen PhD Lunch Seminar, Amsterdam; ACAM Work in Progress, Amsterdam. </div>